nualagr/dargan-health-foods/TESTING.md

 <br>

-Ease of navigation within the Blog has been further assisted through the inclusion of the Blog Search Bar within the Search Blog accordion on each BlogPost page.
+Ease of navigation within the Blog has been further assisted through the inclusion of the Blog Search Bar within the 'Search Blog' accordion on each BlogPost page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-search-accordion-mobile-device.png "Screenshot of the Blog Search Accordion on a mobile device.")